How to Read Currency Pair in Forex Market?

 - Crosses – these refer to the currency pairs that are popular but do not feature USD.
 For example, GBP/AUD and EUR/CAD.

 - Exotics – these are the currency pairs that are traded less, as well as are relatively costlier to buy and sell.

 A quote may be direct or indirect.
 A direct quote is when the home currency is the quoted currency, and the foreign currency is the base currency.
 For example, a EUR/USD quote will be a direct quote for U.S. traders.
 And the indirect quote is the opposite of the direct quote, where the value of the domestic currency is in terms of the foreign currency.

-Now that you know what a currency pair is let’s understand how to read currency pair.
+Now that we know what a currency pair is let us understand how to read currency pairs.

 How to Read Currency Pair?

 Trading a currency means selling one currency to buy the other one.
 As said above, a currency pair includes a base and a quote currency.
 When investing in a currency pair, an investor buys the base currency and sells the quoted currency.
 The currency price tells the amount of the quote currency that an investor needs to give to receive one unit of the base currency.